AmirErez/BBERT/README.md

 Script:  `/source/score.py $input_file.fasta $output_file.csv $model_path`

 Positional Arguments
-model_path (str): Path to the trained model directory or checkpoint used for scoring. file_path (str): Path to the input sequence file.
-The file can be in .fasta, .fastq, or .gz format. scores_filename (str): Path to the output CSV file where computed scores will be saved.
+`model_path (str)` - Path to the trained model directory or checkpoint used for scoring.
+`file_path (str)` - Path to the input sequence file.
+The file can be in .fasta, .fastq, or .gz format.
+`scores_filename (str)` = Path to the output CSV file where computed scores will be saved.

 Optional Arguments
---batch_size (int, default: 1024): Number of sequences to process per batch.
+`--batch_size (int, default: 1024)` - Number of sequences to process per batch.
 Increasing this may speed up processing but requires more memory.
---verbose (flag): If set, enables verbose logging with debug-level information.
+`--verbose (flag)` - If set, enables verbose logging with debug-level information.
 Useful for monitoring detailed processing steps.

 ## 4. Labeling scores.
     Script:  `/source/label_scores_R1_R2.py`